-In this lesson teams test out their paper prototypes with other members of the class.
-With one student role playing the computer, one narrating, and the rest observing, teams will get immediate feedback on their app designs which will inform the next version of their app prototypes.
+In this lesson, teams test out their paper prototypes with other members of the class.
+As one student role plays as the computer, one narrates, and the rest observe, teams will get immediate feedback on their app designs, which will inform the next version of their app prototypes.